ChibiOS/ChibiOS/readme.txt

   subdirectory, this should make things easier for RIDE7 users.
 The normal makefile is still available of course.
 - NEW: New article in the documentation.
 Fixed an orphaned page (STM8 port).
-- NEW: The port layer now can "capture" the implementation of individual scheduler API functions in order to provide architecture-optimized versions.
-This is done because further scheduler optimizations are becoming increasingly pointless without considering architecture and compiler related constraints.
 - NEW: Documentation improvements, now the description goes on top of each page, doxygen defaulted it in the middle, not exactly the best for readability.
 Improved many descriptions of the various subsystems.